thindil/steamsky/MODDING.md

 ### General informations
 - Open file *game.dat* in *data* directory and edit line which starts with ItemsTypes.
-- Each value for item type must be separated by coma and space: `, `
+- Each value for item type must be separated by comma and space: `, `
 - Whole ItemsTypes entry must be done in one line (if your text editor have automatic line wrap enabled, don't forget to fix it).

 ### Changing existing items types
-- In most cases you can change Item Type, with few exceptions: 'Fuel', 'Food', 'Drink', 'RawFood', 'MissionItem', 'Body' and 'AlchemySet'.
+- In most cases you can change Item Type, with few exceptions: 'Fuel', 'Food', 'Drink', 'RawFood', 'MissionItem', 'Body', 'AlchemySet' and 'Medicines'.
 If you change any of this item type, game may stop working.
 - After change of Item Type don't forget to do proper changes in other data files (like items or recipes)